-The key sensitivity is that centre numbers would need to fall by 5% (2016: increase by 3%) before the CGU would be impaired, with all other assumptions remaining constant.
+The key sensitivity is that centre numbers would need to fall by 6% (2017: fall by 5%) before the CGU would be impaired, with all other assumptions remaining constant.

 Management believes that other reasonable changes in the key assumptions on which the recoverable amount is based would not cause the cash generating unit's carrying amount to exceed its recoverable amount.